-Myron Waldman was an American animtor for Fleischer Studio.
+Myron Waldman was an American animtor for Fleischer Studios.
 He majored in Art from the Pratt Institute and joined Fleischer in 1930.
-He worked on cartoons starring 'Betty Boop', 'Raggedy Ann' and 'Superman', and was head animator on 'Educated Fish' and 'Hunky and Spunky'.
+He worked on cartoons starring 'Betty Boop', 'Raggedy Ann' and 'Superman', and was head animator on 'Educated Fish' (1937) and the 'Hunky and Spunky' (1938-1941) series.
 He moved over to Famous Studios in 1942 to work mainly on the 'Casper the Friendly Ghost' series.
-He became animation directo at Hal Seeger Productions in 1958, where he worked on 'Out of the Inkwell' and 'Milton the Monster' until his retirement in 1968.
+He became animation director at Hal Seeger Productions in 1958, where he worked on 'Out of the Inkwell' (1961-1962, which were new cartoons starring the classic Fleischer character 'Koko the Clown') and 'Milton the Monster' (1965-1968) until his retirement in 1968.

 As a comic artist, he worked with writer Steve Carlin on the newspaper strip 'Happy the Humbug' in 1940.
 He also created one of the first graphic novels, 'Eve: A Pictorial Love Story', in 1943.